 An internal sabbatical, available for all PhD students and other academic staff, is a short-term exchange (1-2 weeks) from one unit within the department to another.
-Even though most us know many staff members in other units, few of us have experienced them within research constellations.
+Even though most of us know many staff members in other units, few of us have experienced them within research constellations.
 Nor do we normally have much clue of the main questions they are currently working on or of the intellectual ideas that drive them.
 Thus, another goal of the internal sabbatical is to promote interactions between researchers that would rarely normally meet, interactions that invariably lead to exciting new ideas – and new collaborations – at the boundaries of different fields.
-Whether the outcome is the production of a manuscript you never seem to have the time to write, or the creation of an exciting and unexpected research collaboration, a short internal sabbatical can be an incredibly inspiring and personally fulfilling experience.
+Whether the outcome is the production of a manuscript you never seem to have the time to write or the creation of an exciting and unexpected research collaboration, a short internal sabbatical can be an incredibly inspiring and personally fulfilling experience.

 Be the sabbatee of the month